monStack38/monStack38/README.md

 ### Hi there, I'm Mon - aka [mon$tack38][website] 👋

-## I'm a Loving Husband, Father and Fullstack Developer!
+## I'm a Loving Husband, Father, and Fullstack Web and Mobile Developer!

-- 🔭 I’m currently working on a mon$tack38 IT Solutions!
+- 🔭 I’m currently working as a Freelancer!
-- ⚡ Our projects that we're currently working on are [NegOrBiz] and [JennyTrendyShop]
+- ⚡ My projects that we're currently working on are [NegrosOrientalBusinessPage] and [JennyTrendyShop].
-- 🥅 2020 Goals: Contribute more to Open Source projects and to help more SME to get online.

 ### Connect with me: